Popular Holiday Rentals & Lettings on Isle of Anglesey

 If you thought Beaumaris Castle was old, take a look at Parys Mountain.
 Going back 1,800 million years, Parys Mountain’s stunning multi-coloured landscape of greens, oranges and purple comes from the minerals in the rocks which led it to become what is now one of the oldest copper mines in Britain.5.
 Get your adrenaline flowing with a rib ride

 Very much not for the faint of heart, see the beauty of Anglesey from a different perspective to most – if you can stop screaming!
 Anglesey boasts the fastest rib boat of its kind in the world, and at speeds of up to 80mph you are in for a thrill!
 Find the booking office near Beaumaris Pier in the town of Beaumaris.

-FAQ: Frequently asked questions about holiday rentals in the Isle of Anglesey
+When are holiday rentals more expensive in the Isle of Anglesey?

 When it comes to looking for a holiday rental in the Isle of Anglesey, the months when it is most expensive are, in descending order, October, August and December with average prices per night of £164.71, £161.49, and £157.46, respectively.